Tips for safe banking

 - Keep records: print all information about your online transactions and keep it in a safe place

-- Make sure that merchants that you are dealing with take proper security measures.
+- Make sure that the merchants that you are dealing with take proper security measures.

 (Look for an unbroken key or closed lock at the bottom of the browser window: this indicates a secure website; if you cannot determine this, do not send your payment information over the Internet)